SchoolOfCode/bc17-w6-d3-workshop-e2e-testing-with-playwright-sink-or-swim/tasks.md

-- Understand the code
+- Understand the code ✔
-- Create DB (Databse)
+- Create DB (Databse) ✔
+- Add .env file ✔
-- Add Database URL to .env and add PORT to .env
+- Add Database URL to .env and add PORT to .env ✔
--   add "?ssl=true" to the end of the DB link
+-   add "?ssl=true" to the end of the DB link✔
-- NPM install
+- NPM install ✔
 - Reset DB
 - Run the app
 - Install Playwright (Carefully)